What is CBBM?

 Upcoming events and initiatives

 Welcome packs for new residents.
 Community members have now completed welcome packs for new residents which highlight the history of flooding and fires in the area and shares local knowledge for preparedness and resilience in the face of emergencies, specific to Toongabbie.
 These packs are available for pick up at the general store if you missed the launch on Saturday 19 June 2021.
+A digital copy can also be found here.
 Please contact Rebekah for more information.

 Get in touch